-Corporate income tax for the year is determined as the sum of current taxes from the different consolidated companies.
+Corporate income tax for the year is determined as the sum of current and deferred income taxes from the different consolidated companies.

-Current taxes are based on the application of the various types of taxes attributable to taxable income for the year.
+Current taxes are based on the application of the various types of taxes attributable to taxable income for the period.